ROAMING ROBOTS Leading robotic entertainments company

 Around the time of 1495 Leonardo da Vinci sketched plans for a humanoid robot.

-Robots used in education are becoming increasingly popular.
+A typical example of Robots are now being used in education which is becoming increasingly popular.

 Even some elementary school students are taking part in robot clubs in which students learn about robots and the likes.